Speakers

 Duration: 45 minutes

-Target Audience: Preschoolers and elementary school students
+Target group: Preschool children and primary school students

-Plastics are just great!
+Plastics are simply great!

 Duration: 90 minutes